Oren-H/GradeRecorder/README.md

 ## Engagement

 The blend of academic tracking and betting brings a unique excitement to Harvard-Westlake students, offering a novel way to engage with the school community.
+It's extremely addictive.
+Why?
+Well, it's gambling, for goodness' sake!

 ## Scalability and Expansion